Go to exercises and answers

 Profit/Loss on Disposal: ($700)

-The assets register can also be easily kept using computer database software such as Microsoft Access or on a spreadsheet e.g. Microsoft Excel.
+The keeping of information about assets in a card or electronic database register can also be easily kept using computer database software such as Microsoft Access or on a spreadsheet e.g. Microsoft Excel.

 The above example, the Net Book Value represents the reducing value of the asset as depreciation is deducted.